 Foreign person.
-If you are a foreign person or the U.S. branch of a foreign bank that has elected to be treated as a U.S. person, do not use Form W-9.
+If you are a foreign person or the U.S. branch of a foreign bank that has elected to be treated as a U.S. person (under Regulations section 1.1441-1(b)(2)(iv) or other applicable section for chapter 3 or 4 purposes), do not use Form W-9.
 Instead, use the appropriate Form W-8 or Form 8233 (see Pub.
-515, Withholding of Tax on Nonresident Aliens and Foreign Entities).
+515).
+If you are a qualified foreign pension fund under Regulations section 1.897(I)-1(d), or a partnership that is wholly owned by qualified foreign pension funds, that is treated as a non-foreign person for purposes of section 1445 withholding, do not use Form W-9.
+Instead, use Form W-8EXP (or other certification of non-foreign status).

 Nonresident alien who becomes a resident alien.
 Generally, only a nonresident alien individual may use the terms of a tax treaty to reduce or eliminate U.S. tax on certain types of income.
-However, most tax treaties contain a provision known as a "saving clause."
+However, most tax treaties contain a provision known as a saving clause.
 Exceptions specified in the saving clause may permit an exemption from tax to continue for certain types of income even after the payee has otherwise become a U.S. resident alien for tax purposes.